Hideki Kamiya: Devil May Cry

 The game was developed by Team Little Devils, a group of staff members within Capcom Production Studio 4.
 Some of the major gameplay elements were partially inspired by a bug found in Onimusha: Warlords.
 During a test-play, Kamiya discovered that enemies could be kept in the air by slashing them repeatedly, which led to the inclusion of juggles by gunfire and sword strikes in Devil May Cry.
 According to the director, Devil May Cry was designed from the ground up around Dante's acrobatics and combat abilities.
 The decision was made late in the development process to change the game to a more mission-based advancement, instead of the more open-ended structure of the Resident Evil games.
 Devil May Crys difficulty was intentional, according to Kamiya, who called it his "challenge to those who played light, casual games."

 Despite the success of the original Devil May Cry, the sequel was not created by Hideki Kamiya or Team Little Devils.
 The first notice Kamiya's team was given about any sort of sequel occurred during localization of Devil May Cry in North America and Europe, a move which greatly surprised Kamiya.
 Instead the project was handed over to Capcom Dev Studio 2.
 Since the game's release, Kamiya has expressed disappointment that he was not called on by his superiors at Capcom to direct Devil May Cry 2.

 Although Kamiya did not direct the third game, Devil May Cry 3: Dante's Awakening, he still advised writer Bingo Morihashi in the characterization of the title character as well as his design.
 He also gave Morihashi freedom in terms of the story's retcons regarding Vergil's history.

-Kamiya has stated on Twitter that he would be interested in remaking the original Devil May Cry game, although he is no longer employed by Capcom.
+Kamiya stated on Twitter that he was interested in remaking the original Devil May Cry game, although he was not employed by Capcom at the time.